 • Equity method investments and joint ventures (EM)

-• Fair value measurements, global edition (FV)
+• Fair value measurements (FV)

 • Financial statement presentation (FSP)